IN

 Haro DeGuzman - executive producer *

-LeVan DeGuzman - assistant, creative, consultant *
+LeVan "schizo" DeGuzman - assistant, creative, consultant *

-Billy Sapanghila
+Billy Sapanghila - production assistant

 Ali Besin